csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-2/README.md

  * Provide a breakdown or detail for each feature that is most appropriate for your application
  * This section will be used to assess the value of the features built

 After creating an account and logging in, a user has 4 main pages.
 The first is a dashboard that shows a list of upcoming scheduled flights.
 Further information of each flight can be displayed by clicking on an entry.
-The next page allows the user to utilize an interactive map to create a polygon-shaped on which flights can be conducted.
+The next page allows the user to utilize an interactive map to create a polygon-shaped sites on which flights can be conducted.
 Information such as class of airspace, nearby Aerodromes, emergency contacts throughout the site creation process.
 The third page allows the user to schedule a flight on a saved site.
 The user can input the datetime, drone specifications, and pilot.
-The last page is a flight log of all past flights.
+The fourth page is a flight log of all past flights.
+There will also be a counter keeps track of the total number of flights that the Aerospace team has conducted.

 ## Instructions
  * Clear instructions for how to use the application from the end-user's perspective